luiz00martins/ccpt/README.md

 ccpt list
 ```

-This lists name, their install status and wether they have availible updates of all installed and able to install packages.
+This lists name, their install status and whether they have available updates of all installed and able to install packages.

 *The Output should look something like this:*
 <br><img